All tools › Governance & Growth › QBR Template

 Secure checkout via Gumroad · 30-day refund

-Or get all 16 PM tools for $99.
-The full toolkit ships every template in the catalog — status reports, RAID logs, charters, OKRs, and more.
+Or get all 17 PM tools for $99 ($533 value).
+The full toolkit ships every template in the catalog: status reports, RAID logs, charters, OKRs, and more.
 See what's in the bundle ›

 What's in the download

 One-page exec summary, decisions table, forward-look section.
-The format forces you to lead with what matters, not what happened.
+The format forces you to lead with what matters.

 Action tracker with owner and date